SL-Devs/panaghiusa/README.md

 > You may clone this repository and only run the App and  the Dashboard on your local machine.
 You may also disregard the Landing-page.
 >
-> Listed below are the features and instructions on how to run the App and the Web dashboard.
+> Listed below are the main features and instructions on how to run the App and the Web dashboard.

 <br />